-On October 24, 2023, the United States Patent and Trademark Office issued us U.S. Patent No. 11,795,146 titled "Crystalline forms of a cannabinoid receptor type 1 (CB1) modulator and methods of use and preparation thereof."
+(CB1) modulator and methods of use and preparation thereof."
 The issued patent describes crystalline forms of our investigational drug selonabant and methods of use to treat acute cannabinoid overdose and is expected to provide patent protection through 2042.

-As more fully described in the Liquidity and Capital Resources section below, on November 13, 2023, we entered into a Loan and Security Agreement ("LSA") with 22NW, LP ("22NW") and JFL Capital Management LLC ("JFL") which will allow us to borrow up to \$10 million as needed to fund future operations.
+As more fully described in the Liquidity and Capital Resources section below, on November 13, 2023, we entered into a Loan and Security Agreement ("LSA") with 22NW and JFL Capital Management LLC ("JFL"), as lenders, which originally allowed us to borrow up to \$10 million as needed to fund future operations and provided that upon the draw of at least \$3 million in the aggregate, the LSA was to be collateralized by substantially all of our assets.
+On February 10, 2025, we modified the LSA, pursuant to an Amended and Restated Loan Agreement (the LSA, as amended and restated, the "Loan Agreement"), which, among other things, reduced the maximum loan advance to \$3 million and removed all securitization provisions.
 The outstanding balance will accrue interest at 0.25% per annum and no fee will be assessed on the unused balance.
-The LSA will terminate and all outstanding principal drawn and interest accrued owed there under shall be due and payable on November 13, 2026 (the "Maturity Date").
-As of September 30, 2024, there was no balance outstanding under the LSA.
+The Loan Agreement will terminate and all outstanding principal drawn and interest accrued owed there under shall be due and payable on February 10, 2028.
+There was no balance outstanding under the Loan Agreement as of March 31, 2025 and no balance outstanding under the LSA as of June 30, 2024.
+No balance has been drawn on the LSA or the Loan Agreement since inception.

 On July 16, 2024, we were awarded the first tranche of \$0.9 million of a two-year cooperative grant of up to a total of approximately \$1.9 million from the National Institute on Drug Abuse ("NIDA"), part of the National Institutes of Health ("NIH"), to support the development of intravenous selonabant, for the potential use as an emergency treatment of acute cannabis-induced toxicities, including cannabis-induced CNS depression in children.
-With the support of NIDA, Anebulo aims to complete IND-enabling activities and the scale up of its formulation of intravenous selonabant around calendar year end 2024 as it prepares for clinical studies and the Company expects to enroll the first healthy adult volunteer in the first half of calendar 2025.
-The grant comes in the form of two tranches with the initial award of \$0.9 million in the first year and subsequent funding of approximately \$1 million subject to certain conditions and milestones prior to the second year, specifically that the Investigational New Drug Application to the FDA for a Phase 1 single ascending dose study of intravenous selonabant in healthy adults is permitted to proceed or that the FDA has not imposed a clinical hold that cannot be successfully addressed with available time and resources.
+With the support of NIDA, Anebulo aims to complete IND-enabling activities and the scale up of its formulation of intravenous selonabant around calendar year end 2024 as it prepares for clinical studies and the Company expects to initiate a SAD study of IV selonabant in adults in the third quarter of calendar 2025, subject to clearance of the protocol by FDA.
+The grant comes in the form of two tranches with the initial award of \$0.9 million in the first year and subsequent funding of approximately \$1.0 million subject to certain conditions and milestones prior to the second year, specifically that the Investigational New Drug Application to the FDA for a Phase 1 single ascending dose study of intravenous selonabant in healthy adults is permitted to proceed or that the FDA has not imposed a clinical hold that cannot be successfully addressed with available time and resources.